aka: Species Last Name

 - The sentient non-human races in Final Fantasy X use species surnames - Kimahri Ronso and Seymour Guado being the two most prominent (though Seymour is in fact half-human).

 - Kevin & Kell uses this trope widely.
 The main characters are the Dewclaw family, after a specific animal body part; there's a family of foxes with the surname 'Fennec', after a sort of fox with rabbit-like ears, and a local feline mechanic is named Aby Eyeshine (Abyssinian).
+The most extreme example is Catherine Aura, who's a turkey vulture (scientific name: cathartes aura).

 - Used extensively in The Suburban Jungle - Starring Tiffany Tiger.
 An interesting variant used therein is Leona Lioness, who manages to work both species AND gender into her surname...